Cannon-Clary College of Education

 Become a National Board Certified Teacher

-Join us this fall beginning September 14!
+Join us this spring beginning February 1!

 “Harding's National Board class with Dr. Carroll is phenomenal!
 The feedback and recommendations about my writing provided the focus I needed to achieve in one year. ” –Ms. Sarah Emfinger, NBCT, MAT 5th Grade Literacy Teacher Beebe Middle School